 Shortlisting was performed by the Chemistry Admissions Coordinators and the College tutors in accordance with the stated admissions criteria (http://admissions.chem.ox.ac.uk/admissions-criteria.aspx), based on all available and relevant data: in particular these data include all aspects of the applicant's UCAS form and any further relevant contextual data specific to the application.
 Each application was graded on a scale of 0 to 9 against agreed descriptors.
-Applicants graded below 6 were not shortlisted, except for a small number of special cases.
 All recommendations from College tutors to modify the shortlist were submitted, with reasoning, to the Chemistry Admissions Coordinators for scrutiny.
 The proposed list of all applicants not to be shortlisted was available to all Colleges for a period of 5 days before the shortlist was finalised.
 A small number of applicants were brought back into contention at the request of a College.